zliu250/Projects/Big Data Analytics on FIFA/README.md

 ## Notebook Versions

 ### Base Version
-Excludes 'overall', 'wage_eur', and 'value_eur' for a more challenging model training scenario.
+Excludes 'potential', 'wage_eur', and 'value_eur' for a more challenging model training scenario.

 ### Version 2 (With pgAdmin)
 Includes all features, providing a comprehensive dataset for analysis.